2013 Audi A4 Interior

 Slide behind the wheel of the 2013 Audi A4 and critics say you’ll find ample legroom, as well as headroom that’s acceptable for those around 6-feet tall.
 One reviewer also writes that the standard leather provides a sporty feel, which helped hold him in place during a drive down twisty roads.
 Most reviewers agree that outward visibility is good behind the wheel and that finding a comfortable driving position is easy.
 However, one test driver mentions that legroom in the back seat is in short supply.

 - "Legroom is ample, and most instruments are within easy reach.
 The seats are firm yet comfortable.
-Headroom is fine for 6-footers, but the sunroof's housing steals a bit of space." -- Consumer Guide
+Headroom is fine for 6-footers, but the sunroof's housing steals a bit of space." -- Consumer Guide (front seats)

 - "For 2013, the optional leather interior in Sport or Sport Plus trims is now the firmer and grainier Valcona hide, not the usual Nappa.
 This subtle change … revealed itself as properly grippy over Portugal's undulating roads." -- Autoblog